SHARE:

 • What are the barriers and opportunities related to building a more diverse AI workforce among safety-net providers?

-• How can the perspectives and expertise of safety-net providers inform the design and deployment of Health AI in ways that transform their capacity to deliver impactful care to underserved populations?
+• How can the perspectives and expertise of safety-net providers inform the design and deployment of Health AI?

 RESEARCH METHODS